junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "choose to shut up wisely"

-Re-organize chapter structures, post acts as chapters on AO3, post as chapters on my own site. avoid too long chapters, okay to have too many chapters
+Re-organize chapter structures, post acts as chapters on AO3, post as chapters on my own site. avoid too long chapters, okay to have too many chapters (or not) ← pending decision

-Chap 3: Canon Vince's girlfriend Jen die from taking pills, OD to suicide, and Jen!Lucifer wear long bloody red dress
+~~Chap 3: Canon Vince's girlfriend Jen die from taking pills, OD to suicide, and Jen!Lucifer wear long bloody red dress~~

 Chap 3 loose ends for later: Nick's wife/son are ghosts, can't move on, they promised to help her get peace when everything is done

-Chap 3 edit/add: Vince will come out to meet fans, the real concert will begin.
+~~Chap 3 edit/add: Vince will come out to meet fans, the real concert will begin.
 Whatever he does, however he looks (even Dean doubt he looks bad which is true), the fans don't mind, they cheer for him, fetish, he's practically god to them, king of the world, no wonder Lucifer loves it (Add live concert experience memory here).
 They can just have the fight on stage.
 Absolutely no way to get the fans out of there, not even guns or explosion or fights or fire alarm.
 Lucifer snaps a finger and adds some fire effect, they'd just cheer/scream/clap.
 Everything is a performance on stage.
 They're not rational.
-The only way to save audience is to cuff and take Lucifer/Vince.
+The only way to save audience is to cuff and take Lucifer/Vince away.~~

-~~Chap 4: where are Claire/Alex (S12E06) in Radiohead concert, Omaha~~
+~~Chap 4: where are Claire/Alex: (S12E06) in Radiohead concert, Omaha~~

 Chap 5 notes for later: John will meet Adam/Michael, and Mary will know, slightly awkward moments

+#### Reference

-#### Reference (Notes after work?)
+ (Extra notes after work?)

 It's a complete coincidence but as I write it and start getting writer's block, can't figure out where to take Dean/Cas relationship development, I realize the fic I'm reading -- I've been reading for the past month or two (it's an extremely slow read) -- [On the Wings of War](https://archiveofourown.org/works/245211) is THE most perfect reference and teacher to guide me.
-It's also heavily on the plot, it's canon divergent, it has so many different parties and the plot design is so heavy that it almost seems like destiel isn't in the focus of the story.
+It's also heavy on the plot, it's canon divergent, it has so many different parties and the plot design is so heavy that it almost seems like destiel isn't in the focus of the story.
 And they start off as friends and brothers just like canon, and it's not exactly turning to romantic, just more of sacrifice for each other shenanigan.
 I'm dying to know how that story take their relationship to in the middle of writing somewhere around chapter 4.
 It gives me a lot of new inspirations and reminded me some of the old ideas I almost forgot (since the outline of the story started about eight months earlier than the writing).

-#### Notes before/after work
+#### Notes after work

 Believe it or not, this story starts as a one-shot idea.
-Just a one-liner thought popped in my mind: "What would it be like when there is an outburst contagious disease infecting and killing angels like Black Death?" when the song I was listening to has a line says "I cry when angels deserve to die."
-I can immediately hear Cas say: "Do angels deserve to die?
+Just a one-liner thought popped in my mind: "What would it be like when there is an outburst contagious disease infecting and killing angels like Black Death?" when the song I was listening to has a line says "I cry when angels deserve to die." (from "Chop Suey!" by System Of a Down) I can immediately hear Cas say: "Do angels deserve to die?
 Do I?"
 And the story starts from there.

 And then it very quickly gets stretched up -- the idea stretched itself up without me doing anything -- to a full-length story.
 I had to take out those very tempting mini-episode chapters and move them to timestamps to stop it from turning into a full-season-length S12 rewrite.
 I didn't see that coming either.
 But it's a fun journey.